 \section{Conclusion and Future Work}

-In this paper, we present a novel \ourmodel approach that adapts language models to perform cross-domain reasoning via prompting.
-To study this, we present a dataset via a use-case of reasoning across \csk and \health domain.
-Through both automated and human metrics, we find that there is immense room for progress towards improving language models' capability for cross-domain reasoning.
-For future work, we want to extend this work for multiple other cross-domain scenarios and understand the nature of cross-domain reasoning in depth.
+In this paper, we present a novel \ourmodel approach that adapts language models to perform the \approach task by training them via prompting.
+We collect a dataset for the same, and show that such an approach allows higher control over the reasoning process by enabling practitioners to specify the nature of the template slots.
+Through both automated and human metrics, we find that our \ourmodel approach outperforms the baselines while also maintaining high factuality.
+For future work, we hope to extend this line of work towards other controllable generation tasks such as story generation and summarization.